-Notice of Annual Meeting of Shareholders

-To Be Held March 18, 2016

-JW Marriott Miami

-1109 Brickell Avenue

-Miami, FL 33131
+Notice of Annual Meeting of Shareholders To Be Held March 17, 2017 JW Marriott Miami 1109 Brickell Avenue Miami, FL 33131

-The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 18, 2016 at 10:00 a.m., Eastern Daylight Time, at the JW Marriott Miami, 1109 Brickell Avenue, Miami, Florida 33131, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 17, 2017 at 10:00 a.m., Eastern Daylight Time, at the JW Marriott Miami, 1109 Brickell Avenue, Miami, Florida 33131, for the following purposes:

 - 1. To elect a Board of Directors for the ensuing year; - 2.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2016; and - 3.
+To hold an advisory vote on executive compensation; - 3.
+To hold an advisory vote on the frequency of holding future advisory votes on executive compensation; - 4.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2017; and - 5.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 15, 2016 will be entitled to vote at the Annual Meeting.
+Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 13, 2017 will be entitled to vote at the Annual Meeting.